-- The student shall have 5 business days after receiving written notification of the Judicial Body's decision from the President or his/her designee to request in writing an appeal with the Appellate Board.
-The student shall ensure that all relevant information is included with this request. - 4.
-The Appellate Board review shall be in writing and shall only consider evidence currently in the record, new facts not brought up in earlier stages of the appeal shall not be considered.
-The Appellate Board shall deliver its decision to the student within 10 business days.
-The decision of the Appellate Board shall be final and binding.
+9. The president of the technical college or his/her designee's review shall be in writing and shall only consider evidence currently in the record, new facts not brought up in earlier stages of the appeal shall not be considered.
+The technical college president or his/her designee shall deliver the decision to the student and the person who filed the original complaint within 10 business days.
+The decision of the technical college president or his/her designee shall be final and binding.

-E. Document Retention
+D. Document Retention

-The Student Disciplinary Officer or his/her designee shall retain a copy of all documents concerning complaints, investigations, administrative actions, and communications in relation to any incident that resulted in a disciplinary investigation of any kind against a student.
-The Student Disciplinary Officer or his/her designee will also retain records of any disciplinary appeals filed by the affected student, as well as the resulting record of appeal and decision submitted by the Judicial Body and Appellate Board.
+The Vice President for Student Affairs or his/her designee shall retain a copy of all documents concerning complaints, investigations, administrative actions, and communications in relation to any incident that resulted in a disciplinary investigation of any kind against a student.
+The Vice President for Student Affairs or his/her designee will also retain records of any disciplinary appeals filed by the affected student, as well as the resulting record of appeal and decision submitted by the Hearing Body and Appellate Board.
 A record of the final decision must also be retained in the event that the decision is appealed to the President.
 All records specified in this section shall be retained for a period of five years.